cost-optimised-cloud 3 min read

 Most organisations have a monthly Azure cost review.
 Someone from IT presents the bill.
 A few line items get questioned.
 Nobody makes a decision.
 The meeting ends, the bill gets paid, and the same conversation happens next month.

 This is not a cost review — it is a cost report.
 A report produces acknowledgement.
 A review produces decisions.
-The distinction matters enormously, because Azure spend does not self-correct.
-Only decisions change it.

 What a Good Cost Review Looks Like